HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

  * Response types: The EHR SHALL support the Authorization Code Flow, with the request parameters as defined in [this guide](index.html).
 Support is not required for parameters that OIDC lists as optional (e.g. `id_token_hint`, `acr_value`), but EHRs are encouraged to review these optional parameters.

- * Public Keys Published as SHALL Keys: The EHR SHALL publish public keys as bare JWK keys (which MAY also be accompanied by X.509 representations of those keys).
+ * Public Keys Published as Bare JWK Keys: The EHR SHALL publish public keys as bare JWK keys (which MAY also be accompanied by X.509 representations of those keys).

  * Claims: The EHR SHALL support the inclusion of SMART's `fhirUser` claim within the `id_token` issued for any requests that grant the `openid` and `fhirUser` scopes.